Leukemia, Lymphoma and Palliative Care

-These aggressive medical treatments call for equally aggressive palliative approaches to your care.
+These aggressive medical treatments call for equally aggressive palliative care.
 Treatments provided by your palliative care team can help you tolerate the side effects of leukemia and lymphoma treatment.

-Losing weight is another common symptom of leukemia and lymphoma, but your palliative care team will have ideas for what to do.
+Losing weight is another common symptom of leukemia and lymphoma, but your palliative care team knows what to do.
 Your palliative care team will also help you deal with other complications like bleeding and infection.

 For children with leukemia, just understanding why this is happening can be difficult for everyone involved.
 The need for support can be even greater.

 Younger patients have different sets of expectations.
 The disease can have greater impact on their families.
-The social worker on a palliative care team will spend considerable time talking to the young patient, and teaching parents how to talk to their child about this serious disease.
+The social worker on a palliative care team will spend considerable time talking to the young patient and teaching parents how to talk to their child about this disease.

 Your palliative care team can help you with all this and more.
 The team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.

-The team specialists will help you and your loved ones to make both large and small decisions.
-They will enhance communication between you, your family and your other doctors, and help you to clarify your goals for care.
+The team specialists will help you and your loved ones make both large and small decisions.
+They will enhance communication between you, your family and your other doctors, and they will help you to clarify your goals for care.

 How to Get Palliative Care